Frequently asked questions

 Is there a deadline for submitting my application?

 Yes.
-The application must be postmarked within 90 days of purchase for lighting and new appliance incentives, and 90 days of the work-completed date for HVAC and weatherization incentives.
-For Central Air Conditioner Proper Install, the application must be postmarked within 180 days after the start of the following calendar year.
+The application must be postmarked within 180 days of item purchase and new appliance incentives, also 180 days of the work-completed date for HVAC incentives.

 Why do you need my account number?